02) Get Quick Results with Gold Clip Pack

 2. Use Gold Clip's default preset and make sure the I/O Trims are linked by clicking the 🔗 symbol above the waveform display.

-3. Navigate to the loudest part of the song and increase the input trim until you get 1 dB or less of clipping.
+3. Navigate to the loudest part of the song and increase the input trim until you see 1 dB or less of clipping.
 Why not more?
-Well, Gold Clip is an amazing clipper, but the real magic is in the Gold processing.
+While Gold Clip excels at clipping, its true magic lies in Gold processing.
+Excessive clipping reduces Gold processing's transparency, so we’ll lightly clip the track to let it shine.
+To fully capture Gold's compression curve, push the signal just below the clip point.

 4. Add 1 dB to 2.5 dB of Modern Gold processing and then set your final limiter to a loudness level that you think is appropriate for the production.
 The more Gold you add, the less final limiting you will need.

-5. To smooth things out more, add up to 0.25dB of Alchemy processing to taste.
+5. To smooth things out more, add up to 1 dB of Alchemy processing to taste.

 6. Audition the Modern and Classic Box Tones.